 London to Brighton via Cranleigh

-Sign up and take on our ultimate endurance event, walking 100km continuously through the day and night, equating to 145,000 steps in the fight against heart disease.
+Sign up and take on our ultimate endurance event, walking 100km continuously through the day and night, equating to 145,000 steps.
 This event will be a great experience for those looking for the ultimate challenge, who are ready to put in plenty of training and enjoy what is going to be a serious test of both your mental and physical stamina.
 If the full 100km trek is a little too far, why not sign up to our Surrey Trail Walk - same start location, same day, just half the distance!

 'The toughest challenge I have ever taken part in!
 It almost broke my spirit but I knew I was doing it for someone who had a heart condition which spurred me on.'
 London to Brighton 2017 Heart Trekker